Nose Piercing Bumps - Causes & Treatments Guide

 Dirty hands can be harboring all types of bacteria.
 Those bacteria can cause nasty nose piercing infections, and these infections can lead to various forms of unsightly bumps next to your nose piercing, on your piercing, or even inside the flesh.

-So do yourself a favor and make sure you wash your hands really well before you touch your new nose piercing at all.
+Therefore, do yourself a favor and make sure you wash your hands really well before you touch your new nose piercing at all.

 A lot of people love piercings, but they don’t always love us back.
 Many of us have problems with allergic reactions to the metal used in the jewelry we wear.